ghostintheswem/wmcrusher/README.md

    pip install pillow pandas instagrapi pydrive python-dotenv google-generativeai
    ```

-2. Create a `.env` file:
+2. Add your credentials to a `.env` file in the project root (create it if it doesn't exist):
    ```
    INSTAGRAM_USERNAME=your_username
    INSTAGRAM_PASSWORD=your_password
    GEMINI_API_KEY=your_key
    ```

-3. Place `credentials.json` (Google OAuth) in the project root.
-On first run it will open a browser to authenticate and save the token.
+3. Place `client_secrets.json` (Google OAuth app credentials) in the project root.
+On first run it will open a browser to authenticate and save the token to `credentials.json`.

 4. Place `Atkinson-Hyperlegible-Regular-102.otf` in the project root.